-The Blue Cross and Blue Shield companies have designated national Blue Distinction Centers meeting their standards and selection criteria for bariatric weight loss surgery, cardiac (heart) care, fertility care, organ transplants (e.g. adult and pediatric bone marrow/stem cell, heart, lung, liver, pancreas (adult only) transplants, total knee and hip replacement, cancer care, maternity care, spine surgery, cellular immunotherapy, and gene therapy for ocular disorders.
+The Blue Cross and Blue Shield companies have designated national Blue Distinction Centers meeting their standards and selection criteria for bariatric weight loss surgery, cancer care, cardiac (heart) care, fertility care, organ transplants (e.g. adult and pediatric bone marrow/stem cell, heart, kidney, liver); lung(adult only) transplants, total knee and hip replacement, maternity care, back spine surgery, Substance Use Treatment and Recovery (new in 2020), cellular immunotherapy, and gene therapy for ocular disorders (inherited blindness).
 Quality criteria can be found from the home page.
-Substance Use Treatment and Recovery distinction to launch Jan.
-1, 2020.
-In addition to Blue Distinction Centers, the Blue Distinction+ (Plus) designates high quality centers that also consider cost of care.
+In addition to Blue Distinction Centers, the Blue Distinction+ (Plus) designates high quality centers considered to have “more affordable care”.
 (No further information is available on prices.)
-Interactive database; updated 2019
+Interactive database; updated 2022.

 The American Academy of Orthopaedic Surgeons provides a detailed description of bunions, who gets them, surgical treatment options, many pictures and drawings.
-Does not discuss podiatrists
+Does not discuss podiatrists.

 MedlinePlus website on Knee Replacement Surgery shows important topics: total knee replacement surgery, joint replacement (arthroplasty), revision surgery, conditioning, rehabilitation exercises, deciding to have hip or knee surgery, and more.
 Many videos on minimally invasive surgery.
 We like MedlinePlus so much better than WebMD.
 It’s ad-free, a service of our National Library of Medicine (NLM) and the National Institutes of Health (NIH)